French data watchdog questions Google on privacy

 The tussle over data privacy comes at a delicate time for Google, whose business model is based on giving away free search, email, and other services while making money by selling user-targeted advertising.

-It is already being investigated by the EU’s competition authority and the U.S. Federal Trade Commission over how it ranks search results and whether it favors its own products over rival services.
+It is already being investigated by the EU’s competition authority and the U.S. Federal Trade Commission over how it ranks search results and whether it favours its own products over rival services.

 Google is also operating under a so-called “consent decree” that resulted from a settlement with the FTC reached last year over its handling of privacy around its botched roll-out of social network Buzz.
 It must submit to privacy audits every two years for 20 years.